Microform: History

 Using the daguerreotype process, John Benjamin Dancer was one of the first to produce microphotographs, in 1839.
 He achieved a reduction ratio of 160:1.
 Dancer refined his reduction procedures with Frederick Scott Archer's wet collodion process, developed in 1850–51, but he dismissed his decades-long work on microphotographs as a personal hobby and did not document his procedures.
 The idea that microphotography could be no more than a novelty was an opinion shared in the 1858 Dictionary of Photography, which called the process "somewhat trifling and childish".

 Microphotography was first suggested as a document preservation method in 1851 by the astronomer James Glaisher, and in 1853 by John Herschel, another astronomer.
 Both men attended the 1851 Great Exhibition in London, where the exhibit on photography greatly influenced Glaisher.
 He called it "the most remarkable discovery of modern times", and argued in his official report for using microphotography to preserve documents.

-A pigeon post was in operation while Paris was besieged during the Franco-Prussian War of 1870–1871.
+A pigeon post was in operation during the Siege of Paris (1870-1871).
+René Dagron photographed pages of newspapers in their entirety which he then converted into miniature photographs.
+He subsequently removed the collodion film from the glass base and rolled it tightly into a cylindrical shape which he then inserted into miniature tubes that were transported fastened to the tail feathers of the pigeons.
+Upon receipt the microphotograph was reattached to a glass frame and was then projected by magic lantern on the wall.
+The message contained in the microfilm could then be transcribed or copied.
+By 28 January 1871, when Paris and the Government of National Defense surrendered, Dagron had delivered 115,000 messages to Paris by carrier pigeon.

 The chemist Charles-Louis Barreswil proposed the application of photographic methods with prints of a reduced size.
-The prints were on photographic paper and did not exceed 40 mm, to permit insertion in the pigeon's quill.
+The prints were on photographic paper and did not exceed 40 mm, to permit insertion in a goose-quill or thin metal tube, which protected against the elements.
+The pigeons each carried a dispatch that was tightly rolled and tied with a thread, and then attached to a tail feather of the pigeon.
+The dispatch was protected by being inserted in the quill, which was then attached to the tail feather.

 The developments in microphotography continued through the next decades, but it was not until the turn of the century that its potential for practical usage was applied more broadly.
 In 1896, Canadian engineer Reginald A. Fessenden suggested microforms were a compact solution to engineers' unwieldy but frequently consulted materials.
 He proposed that up to 150,000,000 words could be made to fit in a square inch, and that a one-foot cube could contain 1.5 million volumes.